ISISComputingGroup/ibex_developers_manual/backend_system/CA-snooper.md

 PV.
 In the resulting listing a   NC   means "not connected" i.e. PV does not exist.
 You can use -c0 or -p0 to mean check/print all PVs found.

+CA snooper is run periodically on `control-svcs`.
+A link to this is at http://control-svcs.isis.cclrc.ac.uk/pv_snoop/pvs.html.

 ## Checking IOCs

 * start caSnooper in one command window as e.g.      _caSnooper -t30 -c0 > snoop.log_